Landing Page Examples & Design Tips for Conversion

 Consider your audience

-Increase the relevance of your landing pages—and improve your conversion rates—by being mindful of who your audience is and the message you want to convey to them.
+Increase the relevance of your landing pages—and improve your conversion rates—by being mindful of who your target audience is and the message you want to convey to them.
 Instead of giving everyone the exact same experience, try creating several different landing pages, each targeting a specific segment of your audience.

-If you operate a clothing business, for example, you could build several different landing pages with content tailored to customers who live in specific parts of the country and add a sense of urgency where it’s applicable.
 You could design a landing page that promotes swimwear to folks in warmer areas and another that showcases your winter collection to people in colder climates.
 You might create a landing page to share on social media that drives audience signups.
 Then, you could build another that you link to in an email campaign to VIP customers, highlighting best-selling products to generate sales.

 Try creating several different landing pages, each targeting a specific segment of your audience.